 FIDELITY NATIONAL INVESTOR ALERT: Kaplan Fox & Kilsheimer LLP Notifies Fidelity National Investors of a Class Action Lawsuit and Upcoming Deadline

-/EIN News/ -- NEW YORK, March 17, 2023 (GLOBE NEWSWIRE) -- Kaplan Fox & Kilsheimer LLP (www.kaplanfox.com) is investigating claims on behalf of investors of Fidelity National Information Services, Inc. (“Fidelity National” or the “Company”) (NYSE: FIS).
-A complaint has been filed on behalf of investors who purchased Fidelity National common stock between February 9, 2021 and February 10, 2023 (the “Class Period”).
+NEW YORK, March 17, 2023 (GLOBE NEWSWIRE) -- Kaplan Fox & Kilsheimer LLP (www.kaplanfox.com) is investigating claims on behalf of investors of Fidelity National Information Services, Inc. ("Fidelity National" or the "Company") FIS.
+A complaint has been filed on behalf of investors who purchased Fidelity National common stock between February 9, 2021 and February 10, 2023 (the "Class Period").

 If you acquired Fidelity National common stock during the Class Period and would like to discuss this case or our investigation, please click here.
 Or, you may contact us by emailing pmayer@kaplanfox.com or calling (646) 315-9003 or click here.